vanzasetia/personal-website/src/blogs/tips-web-performance.md

 Do not use JavaScript.
 If your website needs JavaScript, make sure it is not completely broken without it.

 Write as little CSS as possible.
 Keep your design as simple as possible.
-For a personal website, aim for a stylesheet under 20 Kilobytes (KB) uncompressed and non-minified size.
+For a personal website, aim for a stylesheet under 50 Kilobytes (KB) compressed and minified size.
+By the way, this website's stylesheet is [less than 20KB](https://cssstats.com/stats/19d38ecf-5b08-45e3-a106-1165e25b8b42) when minified plus gzipped.

 Do not use decorative images.
 They are the reasons why a website can have a heavy page weight.
 They are also practically useless.